 5. Large bright living spaces

-As I mentioned earlier, most of the sun comes in the front of our house so our dining room and the front too bedrooms are beautifully bright.
+As I mentioned earlier, most of the sun comes in the front of our house so our dining room and the front two bedrooms are beautifully bright.
 The back of the house however is like a cave.
 I’m constantly bemoaning how dark the house is and we almost always have the lights on.
-Our kitchen has two lovely big windows as well as a skylight and as I mentioned the french doors in the playroom but the living room which is sandwiched between the two doesn’t have it’s own source of natural light, it steals from the kitchen and playroom.
-I’m obsessed with trying to make the house lighter and brighter with paint and furniture but in the long run I just want a house with more windows!
+Our kitchen has two lovely big windows as well as a skylight and as I mentioned the french doors in the playroom but the living room, which is sandwiched between the two, doesn’t have it’s own source of natural light, it steals from the kitchen and playroom.
+We have considered remodelling the kitchen – knocking down another well and refitting with a new kitchen from Kitchen Warehouse – but for now I’m obsessed with trying to make the house lighter and brighter with paint and furniture.
+Of course, in the long run I just want a house with more windows!
 Give me all the light!

 So that’s it, five things I’ll be looking out for when we buy our new home . . . eventually!